urbanleon/sahTeo/README.md

 <strong>Summary</strong>
 <br>

 This program plays Chess using the Minimax algorithm with alpha-beta pruning.
-You can play against the engine, or watch my engine play against the stockfish engine (currently at lowest settings).
+You can play against the engine, or watch my engine play against the stockfish engine.
-My current evaluation function is a linear combination of the number of white vs. black pieces on board, with weights being relative to the importance of each type of piece.
-White and Black weights are equal and opposite.
+My current evaluation function is a weighted sum based on the relative strength of the pieces remaining on the board, and the number of moves each piece can make.

 The Minimax algorithm is a search algorithm for finding the optimal move to make in a two-player zero-sum game with perfect information (such as chess, checkers, tic-tac-toe).
 The game tree is recursively generated with each level (turn) alternating between players Max and Min.
 Max will always choose the greatest score out of its children nodes, and vice versa for Min.